TheNetworkGuy/netbox-zabbix-sync/README.md

 below the host will use the proxy.
 Zabbix 7 will use the proxy value when ommiting the proxy_group value.

-Because of the possible amount of destruction when setting up Netbox but forgetting the proxy command, the sync works a bit different.
-By default everything is synced except in a situation where the Zabbix host has a proxy configured but nothing is configured in Netbox.
+Because of the possible amount of destruction when setting up NetBox but forgetting the proxy command, the sync works a bit different.
+By default everything is synced except in a situation where the Zabbix host has a proxy configured but nothing is configured in NetBox.
 To force deletion and a full sync, set the `full_proxy_sync` variable in the config file.

-### Set interface parameters within Netbox
+### Set interface parameters within NetBox

 When adding a new device, you can set the interface type with custom context.
 By default, the following configuration is applied when no config context is